A sweet citrus traceability collaboration

 In the words of our partners:

-“Our reputation is everything; as important as the sweet, juicy fruit that has enabled our growers to expand their export markets.— Nathan Hancock, CEO, Citrus Australia
+“Our reputation is everything; as important as the sweet, juicy fruit that has enabled our growers to expand their export markets.

 Citrus Australia's decision to engage with Agriculture Victoria in this traceability pilot program for horticulture supply chains was borne out of necessity.
 The scope and audacity of IP theft costs individual citrus businesses and the wider citrus industry millions of dollars every year.”

-“Our traceability practices are crucial to building confidence in our horticulture sector, creating a shared understanding about how our food is produced.— The Hon.
-Jaclyn Symes, Minister Agriculture Victoria
+“Our traceability practices are crucial to building confidence in our horticulture sector, creating a shared understanding about how our food is produced.

 Our citrus industry continues to shine, with exports growing steadily year on year - I commend the Victorian citrus industry for taking this proactive step that will provide benefits for them and our trading partners.”